Svetocvet/Node_Epam_Lab/README.md

 Full API documentation is in api_doc.yaml file which was provided by Swagger.

 ## Tests
-There are tests provided by mocha and supertest, which can be ran by command below:
+There are tests provided by mocha and supertest, which can be run by command below:
 ```
 $ npm test
 ```